Decision API before software acts

 Load metrics to view top events.

 Build a concise rollout brief from current readiness checks and telemetry.
-Use this for customer updates and weekly pilot readouts.
+Use this for customer updates and weekly rollout readouts.

 Generate report to produce an executive-ready scorecard.